senlin/so-clean-up-wp-seo/README.md

 ### With a settings page comes additional entries in the database; what happens on uninstall?

 Great question!
-Indeed the SO Hide SEO Bloat plugin writes its settings to the database.
+Indeed the Hide SEO Bloat plugin writes its settings to the database.
 The included `uninstall.php` file removes all the plugin-related entries from the database once you remove the plugin via the WordPress Plugins page (not on deactivation).

 ### I have an issue with this plugin, where can I get support?